 In “Mending the Message” – Part 1, we learned that target audiences often end up more baffled than educated about respective offerings because the sales message becomes buried under the “hip” graphics, clever (but vague) ad themes, and too-complicated interactive engagements.
-All of the money spent on various aspects of an exhibit could actually serve to decrease the return on investment (ROI) if the prospect doesn’t get the right message.
+All of the money spent on various aspects of a custom trade show exhibit could actually serve to decrease the trade show return on investment (trade show ROI) if the prospect doesn’t get the right message.

 How do you avoid wimpy messages and the costly false starts, revisions and organizational angst that are all too common in the event planning process?
 In Part 1, we reviewed four tips:

 - Put together a market/message matrix.

 Here are six more tips to consider as you plan for your next event.

 - Write-up message platforms for each event.
 Put it in writing.

 - What’s the dominant compelling message (your “elevator pitch”) that the pre-mailers, booth structure and engagement activities should deliver both visually and verbally?

 - What are the key primary and then secondary messages you want your booth staff to emphasize?

 - What do you say when a prospect mentions Competitor X?

 - Do you have organizational-wide buy-in for the responses you have developed to answer the 20 or so most challenging questions prospects are likely to ask?